lstearns86/touchcam/README.md

 # HandSight On-Body Interaction
-This is the code repository for the HandSight On-Body Interaction Project, from the University of Maryland's Human Computer Interaction Lab. *(TODO: add a link to our related papers once they're publicly available)*
+This is the code repository for the HandSight On-Body Interaction Project, from the University of Maryland's Human Computer Interaction Lab. *(TODO: add a link to our related papers once they're publicly available; JEF: probably best just to poin to the HandSight project site at makeabilitylab.io)*

 # Requirements:
 ## Hardware